You know that moment when you meet your soulmate? When all the hard questions have easy answers…

 Pagosa after dark

 The magic happens at midnight.
-By now, you can imagine Pagosa as a sleepy, country town.
-A little more country than Durango which itself is a country version of Telluride.
+By now, you can imagine Pagosa as a sleepy, country town, although some people consider it one of the best small towns to visit in America.
+It is a little more country than Durango, which itself is a country version of Telluride.
 What could the nightlife offer?
 We opted for more soaking.
 The starlight and cool breezes were super pleasant in themselves.
 We brought in our girly drinks of apple ale (cans only, no bottles) and relaxed.
 At 11:00 we had a very nice surprise.
 Hotel security cleared out the few remaining day use guests and everything got quiet.
 Only hotel guests had 24 hour access to the pools.
 This was awesome in and of itself, but we imagined coming back on a full moon or meteor shower and having the celestial double dip.

 Wrapping Up Pagosa

 The next day we crossed the bridge to River Pointe Coffee House for some yummy coffee and breakfast burritos, soaked, did our aforementioned hike and then back to the Springs for more soaking.
 The hotel stay got us entrance all the next day from the bathhouse next door.
 Pagosa was charming but a little too quaint for us.
 We would come back for the hot springs and biking up the 160, but we are still on the look out for our future home.